 Include in BLOCK and SLICE/BLOCK templates:

+Option 2: Include the following for customers that are JOEs.

 17.6 Total Retail Load Forecast

-17.6.1 By December 31, 2026, and by December 31 of each Forecast Year thereafter, Customer Name» shall provide BPA a forecast of «Customer Name»’s monthly energy and «Customer Name»’s system coincidental peak of «Customer Name»’s Total Retail Load for the upcoming ten Fiscal Years.«Customer Name» shall e-mail the forecast to BPA at kslf@bpa.gov, in a comma-separated-value (csv) format. «Customer Name» shall send the csv file with the following data elements in separate columns:
+17.6.1 By December 31, 2026, and by December 31 of each Forecast Year thereafter, Customer Name» shall provide BPA a forecast of each «Customer Name» Member’s monthly energy and each «Customer Name» Member’s system coincidental peak of the Member’s Total Retail Load for the upcoming ten Fiscal Years.

+Include in BLOCK template.

+Drafter’s Note: Include for customers taking Flat Monthly Block with Peak Net Requirement (PNR) Shaping Capacity with Peak Load Variance Service (PLVS).

+By December 31, 2026, and by December 31 of each Forecast Year thereafter, for the purposes of calculating PLVS, «Customer Name» shall provide BPA with a forecast of «Customer Name»’s system coincidental peak of «Customer Name»’s Total Retail Load forecasted at the tenth percentile, as such is defined in section 1.4.8.1.6 of Exhibit C.

+End Option

+END BLOCK template.

+«Customer Name» shall e-mail the forecasts to BPA at kslf@bpa.gov, in a comma-separated-value (csv) format. «Customer Name» shall send the csv file with the following data elements in separate columns:

 (1) four-digit calendar year,